PrestaShop/open-source/content/maintainers-guide/processes/release/prestashop/security.md

 ## Context

 In the past, we used to mix security fixes for major security issues and regular Pull Requests, but that made releasing new versions of PrestaShop harder.
-Today when there is a major security vulnerability reported, we fix it in a scoped security patch release which contain only the security fixes.
+Today when there is a major security vulnerability reported, we fix it in a scoped security patch release which contains only the security fixes.

 Examples: [PrestaShop 8.1.6][8.1.6] or [PrestaShop 8.1.4][8.1.4]